St Peter's College Boat Club: Torpids

+Eights

 Facilities and training

 St Peter's College Boat Club shares the boathouse with University College, Somerville College and Wolfson College.
 The building is owned by University College and won a Royal Institute of British Architects prize.

-All members have free access to the University Gym as well as the Jonny Fraser gym in college, which houses 8 ergos and free weights.
-The men's squad uses facilities at Radley College's boat house.
+All members have free access to the rowing shed in college, which houses 8 ergos and free weights.

 Governance and funding

-The club is run by a students committee, consisting of a President, the Men's and Women's Captains of Boats, Captain of Coxes, Treasurer, Secretary, Safety Officer and Alumni Officer.
-Members of the committee hold office for one year, starting on Sunday of Sixth Week of Trinity Term – the day after the last day of Eights Week.
-St Peter's College uses a proportion of student fees to fund social and sporting activity.
+The club is run by a students committee, consisting of the President, Men's and Women's Captains of Boats, Captain of Coxes, Treasurer, Secretary and Water Safety Officer.
+Members of the committee hold office for one year, starting on the Sunday of Sixth Week of Trinity Term – the day after the last day of Eights Week.

+St Peter's College uses a proportion of student fees to fund social and sporting activity, but also relies on alumni donations and membership "subs" for its upkeep.

 Alumni

 Notable St Peter's oarsmen include Mark Stanhope, former Bishop of Oxford John Pritchard, former World Champion Mike Blomquist and Karl Hudspith (4 time 'Blue' and 2012 OUBC President).